 Location: Corner Worcester Boulevard and Montreal Street

-Although the main Canterbury Museum on Rolleston Avenue is closed for redevelopment, there is a pop-up alternative on Gloucester Street.
-As we haven’t been through the pop-up museum yet, we can’t give you details, but we can tell you that about half of it is dedicated to the permanent gallery’s highlights, while temporary exhibitions dominate the other half.
+Although the main Canterbury Museum on Rolleston Avenue is closed for redevelopment, Gloucester Street has a pop-up alternative.
+About half is dedicated to the permanent gallery’s highlights, like the gold-plated motorcycle of Ivan Mauger, while temporary exhibitions dominate the other half.

 Location: 66 Gloucester Street on the first floor of CoCA building